cedadev/tech-blog/_posts/AI/smolagents-experiments.md

 ## Weak LLM Performance
 ### Problem:
-The agent may not perform well, it may be vague, incorrect or overly simplistic in its responses
+The agent may not perform well, it may be vague, incorrect or overly simplistic in its responses.

 ### Cause:
-The model powering the agent is not suited for the task you are giving it
+The model powering the agent is not suited for the task you are giving it.

 ### Solutions:
-1. Ensure the model you are using is powerful enough to handle the task you give it (e.g: a very lightweight model will struggle with very complex tools)
+1. Ensure the model you are using is powerful enough to handle the task you give it (e.g: a very lightweight model will struggle with very complex tools).
+You can estimate how powerful a model is by the number of parameters (the 'B' number).
+The higher the number, the more powerful the model.
-2. Ensure that the model you are using is suited to the task you give it, don't use an image generator model as a generic chat bot
+2. Ensure that the model you are using is suited to the task you give it, don't use an image generator model as a generic chat bot.
-3. Increase the context size (num_ctx), it may not be high enough to complete the task
+3. Increase the context size (`num_ctx`), it may not be high enough to complete the task.
-4. Refine the inputs or prompts to be clearer and more focused
+4. Refine the inputs or prompts to be clearer and more focused.

 ## Not enough steps
 ### Problem:
 The agent runs out of steps before it finishes its task.
 This can happen if you have a complex task and not a very powerful model, the agent will use a lot of its steps failing to complete its task and may run out before it gets an answer.

 ### Cause:
-the default of 5 steps for the agent is not enough steps and should be increased
+The default of 5 steps for the agent is not enough steps and should be increased.

 ### Solutions:
-1. increasing the `max_steps` when creating an agent is the best way to remedy this
+1. Increasing the `max_steps` when creating an agent is the best way to remedy this.
-2. consider giving the agent a `planning_interval` if it still has problems
+2. Consider giving the agent a `planning_interval` if it still has problems.

 ## Poor description
 ### Problem:
-The description in the tool is not detailed enough and the LLM strugles to know what the tool does
+The description in the tool is not detailed enough and the LLM strugles to know what the tool does.

 ### Cause:
-The description section in the tool may be inproperly formatted or too vague
+The description section in the tool may be improperly formatted or too vague.

 ### Solutions:
 1. Put yourself in the LLM's shoes-would you be able to understand what the tool did with the given information?
-2. Add more detaile to the description
+2. Add more detail to the description.
-3. Add more type hints
+3. Add more type hints.
+Explicitly specify expected input and output types.
+Python's [typing module](https://docs.python.org/3/library/typing.html) could be helpful.

-For more ways to debug agents look [here](https://huggingface.co/docs/smolagents/tutorials/building_good_agents) and inspecting agent runs [here](https://huggingface.co/docs/smolagents/tutorials/inspect_runs)
+For more ways to debug agents look [here](https://huggingface.co/docs/smolagents/tutorials/building_good_agents) and inspecting agent runs [here](https://huggingface.co/docs/smolagents/tutorials/inspect_runs) on teh Hugging Face website.

 # More complex example

-In this section I’ll walk you through an example from Hugging Face's [tutorial about agents](https://huggingface.co/docs/smolagents/examples/rag), which is a great demonstration of internal document searching.
+To summarise, in this section I’ll walk you through an example from Hugging Face's [tutorial about agents](https://huggingface.co/docs/smolagents/examples/rag), which is a great demonstration of internal document searching.

 In this example, a dataset from Hugging Face's documents is loaded into `source_docs`.
 You can easily modify this to use any document, whether locally or remotely stored.
 The dataset is processed so that the tool can handle it.
 The agent is then able to search through the documents using semantic search to provide answers to the user's queries.